 Cluster C Personality Disorders – Anxious or Fearful

-There are 3 different Cluster C personality disorders:
+The 3 Cluster C personality disorders include:

 - Obsessive-Compulsive Personality Disorder